bjess9/pr-compass/README.md

 ./pr-compass
 ```

-**🎉 That's it!** You'll see a beautiful interface showing all relevant PRs across your organization.
+**🎉 That's it!** You'll see a clean interface showing PRs from your configured repositories.

 ---